There is no right or wrong way when you decide which book and ebook retailers you are going to select.

 Amazon, FBA, Kindle, Kindle Unlimited, KDP and KDP Select

 Amazon sells books.
 Every type of book you can imagine.
-It is the place to sell textbooks, paperback novels, colouring books, hardcover bestsellers as well as university and college textbooks.
+It is the place to sell textbooks, paperback novels, coloring books, hardcover bestsellers as well as university and college textbooks.

 If you publish outside of Amazon, you can still sell copies of your printed books on its store.
 You need to use Fulfillment by Amazon (FBA).
 You need to get a price quote and shipping labels to use Amazon’s service to sell for you.